shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 After gaining an understanding of the problem, the data had to be transformed to a form on which a machine learning model could be implemented.
 The first thing that was done was to check the data types of each variable and then explore how many variables were missing some entries.

 The data types in the Seattle dataset mostly comprised *categorical variables* and *objects*; it was concluded that a Simple/Multiple/Polynomial Regression would not work here.
 The variables in the dataset were listed in plain english and most of them were to be encoded with integers in an *ordinal* manner.

-The data types of the original dataset can be viewed below:
+#### Data-types in the Dataset

 ![Data Types](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Data%20Types.JPG)

 The frequency of datapoints that contained entries that could be readily understood, for example, *Y* for *Yes*, *N* for *No*, or *0* for *False* and *1* for *True*, was higher for some variables than the others.

-The frequncies within the columns before the data was transformed are displayed underneath:
+#### Frequncies in Dataset Columns before the Data was Transformed

 ![Data Exploration](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Variable%20Frequency.jpeg)